By ALEX WONG.

 A person reading for more than pleasure (that is, for pleasure and more) will presumably aim for breadth in preference to narrowness.
 One cannot read everything, so one must be content to read representatively, and usually one will have to start with some limits: it is reasonable to aim for most breadth of reading within one’s own native language, in the first place, along with a more selectively representative sample of the literatures of other languages.
 But without prior knowledge, how can anyone choose, except at random, what to take for representative?
 The judgement, the recommendations, the selectiveness of past readers can become, in this matter, a practical aid; ‘can become’, and in reality always do, like it or not.
 We might as well like it.
 In charting a course of reading (I mean to take this metaphor from navigation, not from antibiotics), one works out—by conscience and by tact—a compromise between various critical authorities and conventions, and one’s own sense of scope, making all the corrections and supplements felt to be necessary to present circumstances.
 In other words, one uses the canon, or various ‘traditional’ conceptions of various canons, with careful attention in determining one’s own canon, always provisional, for practical purposes.

 IN PRACTICE, HOWEVER, the aim of most anti-canonical critics is not really to destroy the idea at all, but rather to redistribute attention, to the benefit of marginal authors and marginal texts.
 Yet why should this positive action be bound up with a negative agenda?
-This way of thinking about literature seems frequently to entail a cynical, diagnostic form of analysis which may be ‘politically correct’ but seems fundamentally——what, inhumane?
+This way of thinking about literature seems frequently to entail a cynical, diagnostic form of analysis which seems in some fundamental way——what, inhumane?
 This thought merely brings one face to face with that other obstacle, because (as we all know) ‘humanism’ is silly.
 It has been silly since about the 1970s.

 In the days before it seemed so silly—and 1816 seems as good a year as any other—a philologist could explain ‘humaneness’ as follows: